-It’s three months until the end of the federal fiscal year (i.e., most federal grant performance periods).
+It’s one month until the end of the federal fiscal year (i.e., most federal grant performance periods).
 Don’t leave money on the table.
 Spend your grant!
 (Or, start planning your extension request if that option is available.)

 Did you know?
 “The cost of training and education provided for employee development is allowable.”
 Source: 2 CFR 200.472.
 More information like this can be found in the federal grant cost principles.